Tutorial: Debugging and Observability in DSPy

 mlflow.set_experiment("DSPy")

-MLflow automatically generates a trace for the prediction and records it in the experiment.
-To explore traces visually, launch the MLflow UI by the following command and access it in your browser:
+MLflow automatically generates a trace for each prediction and records it within your experiment.
+To explore these traces visually, open http://127.0.0.1:5000/

 from tavily import TavilyClient